-If you get hurt at work in Virginia, you should be able to expect that you will be covered by workers’ compensation.
-For injuries that happen on the job, it might seem clear that the employee was working at the time the accident occurred.
+If you get hurt at work in Virginia, you should be able to expect that workers’ compensation will cover you.
+For injuries that happen on the job, it might seem clear that the employee was working when the accident occurred.
 But does can an employee seek workers’ compensation benefits if she gets hurt in a work travel accident?
 The answer to that question largely depends upon the nature and scope of the employee’s travel.

-Virginia workers’ compensation claims are governed by the Virginia Workers’ Compensation Act.
+The Virginia Workers’ Compensation Act governs Virginia workers’ compensation claims.
 The law makes clear that employees who suffer injuries on the job may be eligible to receive workers’ compensation benefits.
 But how does the law define on-the-job injuries?
-This is an important question for employees who get hurt while they are traveling.
+This is an essential question for employees who get hurt while they are traveling.

 Some examples of work travel that typically will count for workers’ compensation include but are not limited to the following: